jimbobbennett/MicroBitFriendDetector/README.md

 * Drag the `radio send string ""` block and drop it inside the `forever` block

 * Select the empty string value `" "`.
 Type inside this to set the value to be something unique to you and your friends.
 This is your secret code that means your micro:bits will only smile when your friends are around, not just anyone with the same program.
+In the image below, I used the value `BitsCrew`.

   ![The radio send string block inside the forever block](./Images/ForeverSendRadio.png)